ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 after('deploy:assetic:dump', 'mopa:bootstrap:font');
 ```

-Now when we run “php bin/dep deploy production” we'll see web/uploads in shared directory with symlink from every release.
-And after “deploy:assetic:dump” task will be completed, “mopa:bootstrap:font” task will be triggered.
+Now when we run "php bin/dep deploy production" we'll see web/uploads in shared directory with symlink from every release.
+And after "deploy:assetic:dump" task will be completed, "mopa:bootstrap:font" task will be triggered.

 For production environment, all database structure changes should be implemented as migration.
 If you want to perform database migrations during deployment process, just add the following code to deploy.php.